lupyuen/lupyuen.github.io/src/testbot3.md

 ## Unmount the MicroSD
 $ sudo umount /tmp/sda1

-## Flip the MicroSD to Test Device:
+## Flip the MicroSD to Test Device
 ## Copy the Serial ID from above
 $ sudo sd-mux-ctrl \
   --device-serial=sd-wire_02-09 \